Do You Need to Diversify Your Bonds?

 Default Risk

-Default risk is fairly self-explanatory – it’s the risk that the bond issuer will default and not make the promised payments.
+Default risk is the risk that the bond issuer will default and not make the promised payments.
 This is essentially the company-specific risk of the bond world.

-The great thing about bonds is that we can get a pretty good idea of which ones are more likely to default.
+The great thing about bonds is that we can get a pretty good idea of which ones are more likely to default by reviewing credit ratings and other publicly available information.
 With stocks, you’re worried about whether a company will do better or worse than expected.
-With bonds, you only care whether they can make the scheduled payments.
+With bonds, you are only concerned about whether they can make the scheduled payments.

-For instance, if GE has a bad quarter, they’re big and stable enough that they’ll still be able to pay off their bond holders.
-But if a company that’s flirting with bankruptcy has a good quarter, they still might not be able to afford to make their bond payments.
+For instance, if GE has a bad quarter, they’re big and stable enough that they’ll still be able to pay off their bondholders.
+But, if a company close to bankruptcy has a good quarter, it still might be unable to afford to make bond payments.

 Interest Rate Risk

-When you buy a bond, the payments are defined, but how much people will pay for those payments is constantly moving.
+When you buy a bond, the payments are defined, but how much people will pay for those payments is constantly chaning.
 Luckily, these moves are (usually) highly correlated across different bonds and markets.
-It might not be exact, but if interest rates in the US go up, you can expect them to do the same across the globe.
+It might not be exact, but if interest rates in the US go up, you can expect them to do the same globally.

 Diversification Isn’t as Important with Bonds